-In the 2022 inspection of Harper & Pearson Company, P.C., the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.
+In the 2022 inspection of Perkins & Company, PC, the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.

-We selected for review one audit of an issuer with a fiscal year ending in 2020.
+We selected for review one audit of an issuer with a fiscal year ending in 2018.
 For the issuer audit selected, we reviewed a portion of the audit.
-We also evaluated elements of the firm's system of quality control.